Clay Studio Manchester

 CLay Studio Manchester

 Clay Studio is an open and welcoming space for ceramicists, hobbyists and those curious and keen to explore pottery.
-The studio is based within the Work for Change cooperative in Hulme, just outside of the city centre, the large windows and angular interior make for the perfect space to get creative in.
+The studio is based in Stretford, just outside of the city centre, in a large, light and fully accessible space that’s perfect for getting creative in.

 Started by three potters and teachers with a varied range of skills, Clay Studio has a team of technicians on hand to help with glazing, teaching and maintaining the materials.